 We are know that pets are awesome.
-But, do you know that over a third of Canadians own cats; and another full third own dogs, small mammals, birds, and reptiles are also popular.
+But, do you know that over a third of homes in Alberta own cats, another full third own dogs.
+Small mammals, birds, and reptiles are also popular.
 As a culture, we love our pets, but unfortunately our animal companions can be hard on our Hardwood Flooring.
-In this blog, we’re going to try and help our Albertan customers strike the balance between their Hardwood Floors and their Pets.
+In this blog, we’re going to try and help our customers strike the balance between their Hardwood Floors and their Pets.

 Potty Training your Pet with Hardwood Flooring

 If you have a family pet and want to keep your hardwood floors in good condition, the first thing you’ll need to do is teach them where they can do their *ahem* business.
 Water damage is one of the worst things that can happen to your floor, so pet-accidents need to be minimized in order to protect the wood.

 Cat owners will have an easier time with this since their pets learn to use litter boxes quite easily.
 Rabbits and guinea pigs are trickier to litter box train and should probably be kept off of the hardwood entirely (since they also enjoy chewing wood).
 As for dogs, learning to do their doggy-duties outdoors is just part of growing up.
 In the meantime, don’t allow your animal on your hardwood.
 Keep your floors protected until you trust them not to have an accident.